The best places to live in Taipei

 Taipei is a compact city, meaning that just about any area can be convenient to live in, but it's also densely populated.
-This can make getting around slower than one might think.
+This can make commuting slower than one might expect.

-Each area and suburb of Taipei has its own unique qualities and there are plenty of options for expats looking for accommodation.
+Each area and suburb of Taipei has unique qualities and there are plenty of options for expats looking for accommodation.

 Family-friendly areas in Taipei

-The Danshui area is located at the northern terminal station of the Danshui MRT line.
+The Tamsui area is located at the northern terminal station of the Tamsui MRT line.
 The area is quiet, with a small-town feel, and is close to some beautiful beaches.
-There's much for expats to enjoy in Danshui.
-Residents can travel to the mouth of the Danshui River and enjoy a day out of the city, take in Danshui’s old street for unique gifts and food, or hop on a bus out to Fisherman’s Wharf to enjoy the catch of the day and, on the way back, check out Hong Mao Fort, a beautifully maintained historical site from the days of Portuguese settlers.
+There's much for expats to enjoy in Tamsui, residents can travel to the mouth of the Tamsui River and enjoy a day out of the city, take in Tamsui's old street for unique gifts and food, or hop on a bus out to Fisherman's Wharf to enjoy the catch of the day.
+They can also check out Hong Mao Fort on the way back – a beautifully maintained historical site from the days of Portuguese settlers.

-The downside to Danshui is that there are fewer amenities and it's at the end of the Red Line, making for a longer commute into Taipei for work.
-The area can also be crowded during the summer months
+The downside to Tamsui is that there are fewer amenities, and it's at the end of the Red Line, making for a longer commute into Taipei for work.
+However, expats should be prepared for crowds during the summer months.

-Da’an is predominantly home to families.
-Many expats choose to live here for its convenient location close to work and for its family-friendly atmosphere.
-There are plenty of excellent places in this neighbourhood to eat, hang out and play.
-Among these is the popular Da’an Forest Park, one of the city’s largest green spaces.
+Da’an hosts a plethora of diverse restaurants, relaxed cafés and interactive parks.
+Among these is the popular Da'an Forest Park, one of the city's largest green spaces.
 Close by are the Jade and Flower markets, which are open on weekends, as well as the Zhongxiao Dunhua and Fuxing shopping areas.